AMOGANMORE CASTLE

 Description

-Amoganmore was once the stronghold of the Sarcell family.
+Amoganmore was once the stronghold of the Sarsell/Sarsfield family.

-Interesting architectural features: this 15th-century tower house has a straight stair to the first floor, and from there, the stair is spiral (see Image Gallery).
+A notable architectural feature in this 15th-century tower house is the straight stair to the first floor, and from there, the stair is spiral (see Image Gallery).

 The rooms, including the ground floor, are arched.